virtualritz/nsi-docs/docs/guidelines.rst

 Instancing
 ----------

+Instancing in nsi is naturally performed by connecting a geometry to more than one transform (connecting a geometry node into a ``transform.objects`` attribute).

 .. figure:: image/instancing.svg
    :alt: Instancing in nsi with attribute inheritance and per-instance
          attribute override
-   :height: 7cm
+   :figwidth: 75%

    Instancing in nsi with attribute inheritance and per-instance attribute override

-Instancing in nsi is naturally performed by connecting a geometry to more than one transform (connecting a geometry node into a ``transform.objects`` attribute). shows a simple scene with a geometry instanced three times.
+The above figure shows a simple scene with a geometry instanced three times.
 The scene also demonstrates how to override an attribute for one particular geometry instance, an operation very similar to what we have seen in :ref:`the attributes section<section:attributes>`.
 Note that transforms can also be instanced and this allows for *instances of instances* using the same semantics.

 .. _section:creating_osl_networks: